bennettslin/yearlings_bobtail_app/portal-section-notes.md

 # Accessibility

-* Portal should be accessible like annotation section.
+* Portal as accessed element should not change.